ziplab/QTool/doc/classification.md

 - Option parsing

   Common options are parsed in `util/config.py`.
-Quantization related options are separated in the `main.py`.
+Quantization related options are separate in the `main.py`.

 - Keyword (choosing quantization method)